Road Traffic (St.

 with the permission in writing of the Connétable, or on the express

-direction of a police officer, no char-à-banc shall be driven on a road
+direction of a police officer, a person must not drive a char-à-banc on

 (2) Except

-with the permission in writing of the Connétable, no char-à-banc
+with the permission in writing of the Connétable, a person must not

-shall not apply to the stationing of a controlled taxi-cab on a taxi rank as
+does not apply to a taxi-cab stationed on a taxi rank (as defined in the Motor Traffic (Cabs

 (4) In